Fat Dogs, Feed Them Fresh Not Less!

 2-3kg of steamed veg: Bag of green beans, peas, carrots.

 Find your chicken or turkey in local supermarkets (keep an eye on the reduced price aisle!).
 Or, if you don’t want to make them yourself buy a pre-made meat mix.
 I’m long enough in the pet food world to know that I don’t actually buy dog food anymore.
-I now buy my stuff from butchers.
-In this respect I recommend the pre-made stock mixes by the butchers at Carnivore Kellys.
+I now buy my stuff from butchers and make it myself.

 For treats: Baked lean meat (such as a crown of turkey, chicken breast, duck hearts).